Skip to main content

 Bankruptcy estates which pay outstanding salaries to employees of an enterprise that has been declared bankrupt and received coverage from the Wage Guarantee Fund.

-Salary of employee who has left (holiday pay, back payments of salary etc.)
+Salaries for employee who has left (holiday pay, retroactive payments, etc.)

 Course participants who receive reimbursement for lost earnings